jlengrand/Ivolution/README.markdown

 git clone git://github.com/jlengrand/FaceMovie.git
 ```

-This is a very good solution if you already have Python2.7 and OpenCV installed on your system (see requirements chapter).

 To check the code, simply open a command line and try to run the Facemovifier :
  ```
  $ cd my\cloned\folder